 Brentford School for Girls continues to thrive in the early 21st century, serving the needs of the young women of Brentford and surrounding areas.
 We value our history and traditions which underpin all we do to provide an education for the women of tomorrow.

 Following a lengthy consultation, Brentford School for Girls was granted Academy status in December 2012.
 Under Academy status the day-to-day running of the school remains much the same.
 We chose to retain the school's name and uniform.

 We remain true to our values, beliefs and ethos, driving forward determinedly to improve outcomes and to provide the very best education for our girls.

 Being an Academy allows us to have many of the freedoms often associated with the independent (private) sector.
 We have increased flexibility to design our curriculum around our students’ needs, and how we spend our funding.
 This allows us at all times to consider the needs of our stakeholders first, rather than providing a more generalised approach to educational provision.

 Additionally, the freedom has allowed us to develop partnerships with schools and organisations outside the local authority.
-We are an active partner in the Challenge Partners network and the Association of State Girls’ Schools.
+We are an active partner in the Association of State Girls’ Schools.
 Such partnerships enable us to build on our strengths and provide opportunities for our students to work alongside others outside of the local community.